 I have a property in France, Italy, Spain or Portugal and guests from the UK are wanting to cancel.
 What do I do?

 We have told our guests to contact you directly so that you can go through your individual policies with them.
-The UK government currently requires travellers to self-isolate for 14 days on return to the UK, with a list of exempt countries for return into England.
+The UK government currently requires travellers to self-isolate for 14 days on return to the UK, with a list of exempt countries for return into England, Scotland and Wales.
 We would recommend that they check whether they can claim back their holiday via their travel insurance if advised not to travel.
 Alternatively, you could offer them a date change or credit their stay via gift vouchers so they can book dates further in advance.

 Should I take new bookings?